To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Heartworm disease is one of the most dangerous and life threatening diseases your dog could face.
+Heartworm disease is one of the most dangerous and life-threatening diseases your dog can face.
 This is why prevention is absolutely key to keeping your pup safe.

 Dogs can only get heartworms by being bitten by an infected mosquito.
 There is no other way.
 If you’ve heard differently, it’s not true.
 Not only are mosquitoes tiny but there is also no way to tell if a mosquito is infected with heartworm larvae.
 This is why preventing heartworms is critical.